oldham123/cfa_level_iii/_readings/Reading 36 Evaluating Portfolio Performance.md

       - i.e. *Failing to reject when appropriate*
     - A Type II error would be the replacement of a manager that does add value
       - i.e. *Rejecting when inappropriate*

+- Hedge funds pose some specific chalenges to performance management
+  - A long short portfolio can have an initial value of zero, breaking return calculations
+  - An absolute return approach reduces the usefulness of benchmark comparions
+  - Alternative measures include:
+    - **Value-added return**, which is the difference between portfolio return and benchmark return
+      - Portfolio return can be calculated by considering the long and short portions of the portfolio separately
+    - Another approach is to construct separate benchmarks for the long and short components
+    - Sharpe ratio compared to other hedge funds is also a valid approach